Favorite Charlie Munger Quotes Display His Legendary Wit and Wisdom Selected By Warren Buffett

 Final Thoughts

-Warren Buffett is better known than Vice Chairman Charlie Munger, though the latter is integral to their partnership in managing Berkshire Hathaway for 58 years.
-They are known for their philosophical lessons on money, investing, and ethics.
-To many, they are American treasures.
+Warren Buffett was better known than Vice Chairman Charlie Munger, though the latter is integral to their partnership in managing Berkshire Hathaway for 58 years.
+They had a unique relationship, filled with respect and admiration for each other.
+Munger’s passing ends an era in many ways, even as Warren Buffett, his much younger friend, hopefully has some time with us, still.
+They have given us much in the way of their philosophical lessons on money, investing, and ethics.

 Leave a Comment